aarontsosa/AirSpace-v1-/README.md

 * [1.
 Concept]
 * [2.
 Initial Planning]
 * [3.
 Database Architecture]
 * [4.
-Structuring User Interface]
+Challenges and Successes]
 * [5.
-Challenges and Successes]
+Future Planning for AirSpace v.2 with React.js]

 ### 1. Concept

 We developed AirSpace with the intention of creating a multipurpose space where host users could poll other users and send information back and forth instantly.

-We'd seen digital audience response systems like this in videogames (like popular party quiz games) and lecture halls (using "clickers"), but not in the form of a portable app that could be easily accessed on mobile, without requiring any kind of extra hardware or software.
+We'd seen digital audience response systems like this in videogames (like popular party quiz games) and lecture halls (using "clickers"), but not in the form of a portable app that could be easily accessed on mobile, without requiring any kind of extra hardware or software installation.

 ### 2. Initial Planning